craftcms/docs/docs/4.x/config/db-settings.md

 </div>

 The database driver to use.
-Either 'mysql' for MySQL or 'pgsql' for PostgreSQL.
+Either `mysql` for MySQL or `pgsql` for PostgreSQL.